IlKaiser/IoT_Group-Project/README.md

 - Ivan Giacomoni [Linkedin Profile](https://www.linkedin.com/in/ivan-giacomoni-53100420a/)

 ## Main Idea

-Smart floater for boats illegal transit detection near by swimmers.
+The main idea is to develop a smart floater for boats illegal transit detection near by swimmers, in order to detect if the safe distance is not guaranteed.
+We would like to use ultra sounds for boats detection and notify the violation to the authorities.
+In this way we could also achieve an improvement to water pollution in an indirect way.
 In this way general life quality of tourists can be improved and accidents avoided.

 - [Concept](https://github.com/IlKaiser/IoT_Group-Project/projects)